Title IX Sex Discrimination, Sexual Harassment, and Sexual Violence Policy

 Student organization: Any group of students that has complied with the University’s requirements for registration as a student organization.

 Supportive Measures: Non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the Complainant or the Respondent before or after the filing of a Formal Complaint of Prohibited Conduct or where a Report has been made but no Formal Complaint has been filed.
-Supportive Measures are designed to restore or preserve equal access to UAB’s educational programs or activities for a Complainant or a Respondent without unreasonably burdening the other party, including measures designed to protect the safety of all parties or UAB’s educational or employment environment or deter Prohibited Conduct.
-Supportive Measures may include counseling, extensions of deadlines or other course-related adjustments, modifications of work or class scheduled, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus and other similar measures.
+Supportive Measures are designed to restore or preserve equal access to UAB’s employment or educational programs or activities for a Complainant or a Respondent without unreasonably burdening the other party, including measures designed to protect the safety of all parties or UAB’s educational or employment environment or deter Prohibited Conduct.
+Supportive Measures may include counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work or housing locations, leaves of absence, increased security and monitoring of certain areas of the campus and other similar measures.

 Title IX Coordinator: The University has a designated Title IX Coordinator who oversees the implementation and enforcement of this Policy, including the implementation of Supportive Measures, compliance with applicable rules and regulations, and coordination of communications between campus and community partners.

-University premises or property and/or in University-related activities occurring off-campus (but does not apply to University programs or conduct occurring outside the United States).
+The University has jurisdiction to address, investigate and adjudicate Reports and Formal Complaints of Prohibited Conduct when the University has control over the Respondent and the conduct occurs in the course of a UAB employment or educational program or activity, including UAB’s academic, research, athletic, and clinical operations.
+This Policy applies to all UAB students, residents, employees, post-doctoral researchers, patients, visitors, and to others, as appropriate, with respect to education programs and activities occurring on University premises or property and/or in University-related activities occurring off-campus (but does not apply to University programs or conduct occurring outside the United States).
 This Policy also applies to the activities of University-recognized student organizations, including, but not limited to, fraternities, sororities, social clubs, and organizations including any building owned or controlled by a recognized student organization.
 It also applies to persons conducting business with or visiting the University, even though such persons are not directly affiliated with the University.

 This Policy applies to acts of Prohibited Conduct committed by or against students, employees, and third parties of which the University has Actual Knowledge and when: